auth0/docs/articles/protocols/saml/samlsso-auth0-to-auth0.md

 That will trigger a login screen from tenant 2, the Identity Provider.

-Log in with the credentials for tenant 2.
+Log in with the credentials for the user you created above.

 ![](/media/articles/saml/samlsso-auth0-to-auth0/samlsso-auth0-13.png)